nicoledicochea/scream-awards/README.md

 I'm a Scream fanatic so this web application is unofficial promo for the 6th movie that premieres March 10th.

-The app asks the question, what's your favorite scary movie?
-Users input their choice.
-Depending on the answer, a user will be directed to a certain page.
-So, do *you* have what it takes to survive?
+The app asks the question, *what's your favorite scary movie?* A user's answer determines whether Ghostface lets them live or die.
+Do *you* have what it takes to survive?

 **Disclaimer:** I do not own the Scream franchise.
 I am simply a fan.